Myanmar's Suu Kyi detained again — without her old support - WTMJ

 “But if she doesn’t step aside,” he said, “I think the NLD needs to find new leaders.”

-Suu Kyi, the daughter of independence hero and father of the nation, spent almost 15 years under house arrest before her release in 2010.
+Suu Kyi, the daughter of independence hero and father of the nation Gen. Aung San, spent almost 15 years under house arrest before her release in 2010.
 Her tough stand against the junta turned her into a symbol of peaceful resistance against oppressors — and won her the 1991 Nobel Peace Prize.

 During her years of confinement, a parade of foreign diplomats, human rights advocates and Nobel laureates streamed into her lakeside villa, demanding the hardline military free the elegant woman known as “The Lady,” who often wears flowers in her hair.